 Now popular across the world, varieties from Australia can have converse tastes being very dry.
 If you tried a Riesling before and found that it wasn’t sweet enough, I would recommend looking for a traditional German Riesling before giving up on this grape variety entirely as there’s a Riesling to suit most palates.

 Riesling Food Pairings

-Because of the range of flavor in varieties of Riesling, it is extremely versatile and goes well with a range of foods.
+Because of the range of flavors in varieties of Riesling, it is extremely versatile and goes well with a range of foods.
 A citrusy Alsace Riesling goes well with seafood whereas a drier Australian Riesling is perfect with flavorful Asian dishes.

 Personally, I recommend Riesling for a spicy Thai green curry or Chinese food with flavor-packed Sichuan pepper.
 It also works well with delicate cheeses that don’t overpower the flavor too much and a range of meat dishes including duck, pork, and chicken.

 Taste Test: Who said that wine drinking is for private residences or plush hotels?
 From Germany, we now travel to France and meet its homegrown wines.
 Read our comparative wine review here -- Bordeaux vs Burgundy.